etalab/transport-validator/readme.md

 ## Run the validator

 ### Rune file by file
-The development version can be run as:
+The release version can be run as:

+`cargo run --release -- --input test_data/unused_stop`

+It is the fastest and recommanded version to use when validating files.

+If you are developping on the validator, you can also run a debug build:

 `cargo run -- --input test_data/unused_stop`

-The release version (significantly faster) can be run as:

-`cargo run --release -- --input test_data/unused_stop`

 The validator can read a zip file, or an url: